 not render sufficient excuse for their absence.

-cated within amounts available for committee and leadership staff; such
+shall be allocated within amounts available for committee and leadership

-amounts shall include, at a minimum, a budget sufficient to appoint a
+staff; such amounts shall include, at a minimum, a budget sufficient to

-staff member with expertise in the committee's subject matter.
-The
+appoint a staff member with expertise in the committee's subject matter.

-funding for the Democratic conference central staff shall not be less
+The funding for the Democratic conference central staff shall not be

-than thirty percent of the funds allocated for all central staff on a
+less than thirty percent of the funds allocated for all central staff on

 resources of the Senate, including, but not limited to, office supplies,